Jrayp/Moku/README.md

 * Other things I haven't put too much thought into yet

 ### State
 Currently in very early, untested alpha.
 Missing features, probably a bit unwieldy, unintuitive, and busted.
+Signatures are bound to change until I reach at least beta.
+If you have suggestions for structure, or function naming, please create an issue.

 ## Basic auto-tiling guide